 Hello!
-My name is Jane and I am based in Toronto, Canada.
-I am a freelance data visualization designer and social media strategist.
+My name is Jane, I am an independent data visualization designer and social media strategist.
 I previously worked at Kantar developing reports for Fortune 500 clients.

 My educational background is in life sciences and design strategy.
 Shortly after graduation, I worked at a startup during the day and began exploring my interest in data visualization in the evenings.
 Through personal projects, I have taught myself how to create data visualizations.

 I am currently based in Toronto, Canada.
 Always happy to meet in person if you are in the area!
 Otherwise, feel free to contact me.

 Adobe XD, 2020

 Making a Living as a Freelance DataViz Designer

 DataVizLive, London, 2020

 How Self-Employed Data Visualization Designers Make a Living

 I was studying design strategy and one of my instructors showed me Information is Beautiful by David McCandless.
 I was shocked to learn that people got paid to make this type of work.
 I didn’t think about data visualization as a possible career choice until after I graduated.
 When I graduated, I tried out various professions, like UX design, website design, business strategy and so on.
 Data visualization was the only one that really stuck.